Milam County Vehicle Impound Guide

 If You Can't Afford the Fees

-• Payment plans: Some impound lots may offer payment plans, allowing you to pay the fees in installments.
-Inquire about this option.
+• Ask the Impound Lot About a Payment Plan: Some impound lots may offer payment plans, allowing you to pay the fees in installments.
+Inquire about this possibility, but be aware that interest or additional fees may apply.

 After Retrieval